Skip to Content

 1. Glacier National Park

-In September, the Going To The Sun Road will be open – which is the highlight of Glacier National Park – and sometimes doesn’t open until mid July.
+In our opinion, September is the best month to visit Glacier National Park.
+The Going To The Sun Road – which is the highlight of Glacier National Park – sometimes doesn’t open until mid-July, but it’s always open in September.
 Also, there are fewer tourists since school is back in session.

 September weather is a little cooler than in August, but it is still warm enough to go hiking in shorts and t-shirts most days.
 Which means it is perfect hiking- and exploring weather!